babylonhealth/ios-playbook/Cookbook/Technical-Documents/Optimizely.md

 let awesomeExperiment: AwesomeExperiment
 ```

-As you can notice this is similar to how we typically implement `Decodable` protocol.
+As you can see, this is similar to how we typically implement the `Decodable` protocol.

-A/B tests in optimizely is a variation of test that is not based on a feature flag and instead based on number of variations.
-The best way to define it is using enum and `ABTest` property wrapper:
+A/B tests in Optimizely is a variation of tests that is not based on a feature flag but on a number of variations.
+The best way to define it is using an enum and `ABTest` property wrapper:

 ```swift
 @ABTest(key: "signup_test", default: .sign_up)